mmattamala/robotics-paper-templates/README.md

 - [ ] Fix math notation
 - [ ] Add comments for all the packages in the preamble
 - [ ] Make separate preamble for colors

+## Notes
+- The `caption` package usually breaks the original caption size of the IEEE packages